jrsinclair/mazes-presentation/presentation.md

 ## A Goldilocks problem

 Note: The nice thing about generating mazes is that the problem is not too big, and not too small.
 An issue I often have is that people ask me for 'real world' examples.
 But the trouble with 'real world' examples is that they're way more complex than you can reasonably talk about in a 25 minute presentation.
-But a maze is just complex enough to be interesting.
+There's edge cases of error-handling, network outages, and input validation.
+But a maze is a contained problem that's just complex enough to be interesting.

 ---